FHU/2023-os-memes/_posts/2023-02-01-kadenbking-limited-direct0execution-meme.md

 ---
-title:
+title:  KernelvsUser
-author:
+author: lisa
-image:
+image: KernelvsUserMeme.jpg
-chapter:
+chapter: 6
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+This meme shows the difference in capabilites and strength between kernel and user.
+Kernel mode has no limits and is therefore able to do more than its counterpart, user mode, which has limits and restrictions on what it is able to do